DistributedCollective/FastBTC/README.md

 1. npm install
 2. npm run build-client
 3. Create empty directories "logs", "secrets" and "db"
+4. Set the managed wallet smart and multisig contract addresses in config/[config_mainnet | config_testnet]
-4. Within "secrets" a file accounts.js with the credentials of the admin wallet
+5. Within "secrets" a file accounts.js with the credentials of the admin wallet

 export default {
     "test": {